piotrmurach/coinpare/README.md

 ## Features

-* Compare chosen or top coins by trading volume
+* Compare chosen or top coins trading info(price, vol, open, high, low etc)
 * Compare top markets by a trading coin pair
-* Create your custom portfolio
+* Create your custom portfolio and track your holdings
-* Compare valuations for your chosen holdings
+* Auto refresh cryptocurrencies info with a configurable time interval

 ## Usage